 Early in the year the Foundation distributed Back-to-School vouchers worth $15,000.
 In February the new website was launched; by September more than $36,000 had been raised for the Youth sub-fund and grants worth $65,000 was awarded to 12 organisations.
 Paul Clark resigned as Chair after six years.
 Heinz Seeberg was appointed.

-250 Back-to-School vouchers worth $12,500 were distributed early in the year, bringing the total since 2005 to $132,500.
+250 Back-to-School vouchers worth $12,500 were distributed early in the year, bringing the total since 2005 to $125,000.
 In May, directors organised an afternoon get-together to thank volunteers for their time and talent.
 And in June the first Bequest Seminar was held for the Coast’s legal fraternity.
+The first Lunch en blanc was held in November.

 Buderim Foundation is proudly supported by the Sunshine Coast Council’s grants program